Acceptable Use Policy

 For the Internet to operate in a manner that satisfies the majority of its users, we ask all end-users to observe some rules and etiquette governing their use of it.
-BrawBand’s Partners must ensure that they know what these requirements are and how they are affected by them.
-It is the Partners’ responsibility to ensure that this Acceptable Use Policy (AUP) is adhered to by them and their end users.
+It is the customer’s responsibility to ensure that this Acceptable Use Policy (AUP) is adhered to.
 BrawBand’s AUP is based on current ‘best Internet industry practice’ and draws on the collective experience of users and service providers across the Internet community.
 We may change the AUP from time to time.
 To make the most of the guidance contained in the AUP, please keep up to date with changes and look at them on a regular basis.
 Compliance with this Acceptable Use Policy is a contractual requirement.
 If you fail to do so, your services may be suspended or terminated.

 2. A Guide to avoiding abuse while connected to the Internet

 The majority of BrawBand’s online customers will be using commercial software to connect to and navigate the Internet.
 End-users should ensure that the software in use is up to date.
 We recommend that updates are automatically installed as and when they are made available.
 For historic updates across all browsers, please visit the software vendor’s website.

 The Internet is a global medium and is regulated by the laws of many different countries.
 Material which is illegal in this country may be legal in another, and vice versa.
 As a user in this country, for example, you should not access sites carrying child pornography, hard-core pornography, or incitement to violence.
 These are just three examples of unlawful material and there are many others.
 When you visit a website, a copy of the visited pages is stored on your pc in the web browser’s cache files.
 Storage of illegal material in this way may well constitute a criminal offence.